-As the University of Virginia prepares to celebrate its 200th anniversary, the forward-looking spirit of its founder continues to inspire its students and faculty and guide the development of its programs.
+As the University of Virginia celebrates its 200th anniversary, the forward-looking spirit of its founder continues to inspire its students and faculty and guide the development of its programs.

 Thomas Jefferson was involved in all aspects of founding the University.
 He outlined the institution’s purpose, designed its buildings, supervised construction, and planned its curriculum.
 He also directed the recruitment of its initial faculty.